Author

 SciNoBo Research Artifact Analysis (RAA) Tool

-This is an automated tool (Stavropoulos et al., 2023), leveraging Deep Learning and Natural Language Processing techniques to identify research artifacts (datasets, software) mentioned in the scientific text and extract metadata associated with them, such as name, version, license, etc. This tool can also classify whether the dataset has been reused or created by the authors of the scientific text.
+This is an automated tool (Stavropoulos et al. 2023), leveraging Deep Learning and Natural Language Processing techniques to identify research artifacts (datasets, software) mentioned in the scientific text and extract metadata associated with them, such as name, version, license, etc. This tool can also classify whether the dataset has been reused or created by the authors of the scientific text.

 To measure the proposed metric, the tool can be used to identify the reused and created OS inputs in the texts of the patient group websites / reports.